Friendly Care Coordinators

 The Goals of Care Coordination

-When it comes to patient care, Neighborhood Health Center aims to provide the best health services in the Richmond area.
+When it comes to patient care, Neighborhood Health Center aims to provide the best health services.
 Our main goal is to keep you and your family members out of the hospital as much as possible, which is why our goals entail:

 - Preventing avoidable hospitalizations